04emiir/coding-exercise/README.md

 To launch the web app in your browser, simply download or clone the project in your machine.
 Then, double-click **index.html** file and test it.

+Maybe you are to lazy to download it?
+You can also click here <https://emiliowebdev.github.io/coding-exercise/>
+and test it thank to GutHub Pages.